3BK/s3-put/README.md

   multipart upload is aborted to prevent orphaned parts.
 - **Content-type auto-detection** — detects MIME type from file extension;
   overridable via `--content-type`.
-- **Optional KMAC512-384 integrity tagging** — when `--kmac-key` is provided, the file is hashed with KMAC512 (NIST SP 800-185) truncated to 384 bits before upload, and the base64-encoded result is attached as `x-amz-meta-kmac512-384` object metadata.
+- **Optional KMAC256 integrity tagging** — when `--kmac-key` is provided, the file is hashed with NIST SP 800-185 KMAC256 (standard 512-bit output, 256-bit security) before upload, and the base64-encoded result is attached as `x-amz-meta-kmac256` object metadata.
 The tag is preserved by `CopyObject` and `s3-mv`.
 - **Post-quantum TLS** — prefers X25519MLKEM768 (hybrid ML-KEM-768 + X25519)
   during TLS 1.3 handshake via `rustls` + `aws-lc-rs`.